Ecommerce Schema Markup: What It Is and How to Use It?

 What Is Ecommerce Schema Markup?

-Schema can highlight things like:
+A schema can highlight things like

 • Product name and images